Product-Mix Auctions

 • a maximum per-unit price for each good in the list.

---the auction then accepts the offer on at most one of the goods listed by an "OR" bids (whichever is best for the bidder, given the prices set by the auction).
+The auction then accepts the offer on at most one of the goods listed by an "OR" bids (whichever is best for the bidder, given the prices set by the auction).

 • The auctioneer can express rich preferences about how the numbers of units of the different varieties to be sold is determined.